 But just think of it as your strategy.
 I’m telling you to go low.
 You want to create a gap.
 See, you can eventually negotiate to close the large gap (with good financing terms, price, etc.) and reach an agreement with the seller.

-My Challenge to You: If you’re still hesitant or embarrassed about making low offers, go to a pawn shop (or somewhere else where you can haggle with people like a flee market) this week.
+My Challenge to You: If you’re still hesitant or embarrassed about making low offers, go to a pawn shop (or somewhere else where you can haggle with people like a flea market) this week.
 Make it a point to get comfortable lowballing the cost of items.
-Don’t be ashamed or on edge; it’s just the way that this business is done so get on board.
+Don’t be ashamed or on edge; it’s just the way that the property flipping business is done so get on board.

 Most importantly, remember: NSM – Never Stop Marketing!